View on GitHub

 AzureChinaCloud https://management.chinacloudapi.cn/ https://login.chinacloudapi.cn/ Built-in

 Fun fact - in the past, we also had Azure Germany (operated by T-Systems under license from Microsoft).
 In 2018 Microsoft stopped accepting new customers or adding new features to the German sovereign cloud.
 It was discontinued in late 2021.
-Today, the general Azure Cloud has two data centre regions in Germany.
+Today, the general Azure Cloud has two data center regions in Germany.

 Exercise 1.1.1